Scottish-Tech-Army/soundscape-backend/README.md

 # Ingestion Service Updates

 Imposm can be configured to perform updates to the database as the OSM data is updated at source.
 The configuration file is config.json which tells Imposm where and when to get the updates and the Python file which uses that is ingest_diffs.py.
 If you have set this up with the Docker Compose file then it will be off by default and you will need to bring it up if you want updates.
-The update service depends on the files contained in imposm_cache which were generated on the initial import process and you cannot make any changes to mapping.yml or it will corrupt the database.
+The update service depends on the files contained in imposm_cache which were generated on the initial import process and you should not make any changes to mapping.yml or it will corrupt the database.

 # PostgreSQL with PostGIS extensions